A note on the Maxwell's eigenvalues on thin sets: Hodge Laplacian spectrum on co-closed -forms with relative conditions on -dimensional product manifolds

 We consider the manifold $M$ endowed with the product metric $g_p=g_{\Sigma}\times dt^2$.
 With this choice, $(M,g_p)$ is a product Riemannian manifold.
 Note that at any point $q=(x,t)\in M$, we have the canonical orthogonal decomposition $T_qM=T_x\Sigma\oplus T_tI$.

 We consider the following eigenvalue problem

 restricted to the space of {\it co-closed $1$-forms}, that is, $1$-forms $\omega$ verifying $\delta \omega=0$ .
 To be more precise, we should have written $\delta_{g_p}$ and $\Delta_{g_p}$ since the co-differential depends on the metric.
-We shall drop the subscript when it is clear from the context.
+We shall omit the subscript when its meaning is clear from the context.
 Here $i:\partial M\to M$ is the canonical inclusion.
 This problem is the eigenvalue problem for the Hodge Laplacian restricted to co-closed one-forms with {\it relative} boundary conditions, see \cite{guerini_savo}.

-We describe now the eigenvalues and eigenfunctions of \eqref{hodge_coclosed} on the product manifold $M$.
+We now describe the eigenvalues and eigenfunctions of \eqref{hodge_coclosed} in the product manifold $M$.
 We start from the case $\partial \Sigma=\emptyset$.